We are happy to discuss your painting and offer an obligation-free estimate for repair, whether your painting has a small puncture or severe tears.

-A torn, punctured, or disturbed canvas will lead to widespread instability in the paint layer, especially the area around the tear which will begin to flake and come away.
-The longer a torn painting is left without intervention, the more developed the damage may become, thus requiring a more intensive restoration to save it from devastation.
+A torn, punctured, or disturbed canvas will lead to widespread instability in the paint layer, especially the area around the tear which will begin to crack, flake and fall away.

 - Large tears on historic and contemporary paintings